ukihot/mawj/README.md

 ## Overview

-Mawj is a product that forms a new sports ecosystem.
+Mawj is a product that establishes a new sports ecosystem.

 ## Features

-- Collection and measurement of stats data
+- Collection and measurement of statistical data
-  - Match results visualize details quantitatively
+  - Match results visualize the details quantitatively
 - Video Release
   - Several tens of minutes of data are uploaded, which are then segmented and edited by deep learning.